"The Monopolists" is here! and it's a new york times bestseller!

 You can purchase it from...

 Don't miss the book excerpt from the Sunday New York Times.
-Mary's musings about the game can also be found at Deadspin, the Financial Times, Medium, The Street.com, Smithsonian, Quartz, Curbed, the Guardian and Biography.com.
+Mary's musings about the game can also be found at Deadspin, the Financial Times, Medium, The Street.com, Smithsonian, Quartz, Curbed, National Geographic, the Guardian and Biography.com.
 She's talked about the game with CBS This Morning, MSNBC, C-SPAN, Talks @ Google, Time, the BBC, Forbes, BackStory, Jezebel, Vice, NPR, 99 Percent Invisible, Wharton, the Huffington Post, WNYC, GalleyCat, Longreads and played a game with the New Yorker.
 (Spoiler alert: she won.
 Phew.)

 Update!
 "The Monopolists" is being translated into several languages (shoutouts to any new fans reading this via Google Translate!) and is being adapted into a feature-length film!
 You can learn more about the movie in Deadline, Variety, Jezebel and the Guardian.
 Jimmy Fallon gave it a nice shoutout on "The Tonight Show" and reporting from the book yielded a Jeopardy! clue.

 What smart people are saying about "The monopolists":

 "Briskly enlightening...[Pilon] has woven a plush, often humorous tapestry of board-game and social history.
 Even passages devoted to sick children during the Depression fail to deflate her book’s buoyancy.
 Her empathy lies with Magie, Anspach and other creative progressives, but she also plays fair by the Darrow and Parker families." —James McManus in The New York Times Book Review (Editor's Choice, a Notable Book of 2015)